astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 The suite of packages can be used by a wide audience for a variety of purposes; from a astronomer interested in simulating reduced observational data, to a pipeline developer who needs raw calibration data for testing the pipeline.

-.. todo:: Add image of scopesim environment
+.. warning:: Add image of scopesim environment

 ScopeSim achieves this level of flexibility by adhering to strict interfaces between the package, e.g: the ScopeSim engine package is completely instrument and object agnostic.
 All information and data relating to any specific optical configuration is kept exclusively in the instrument packages hosted in the instrument reference database (IRDB).